atlanticwave-sdx/atlanticwave-sdx-root/docs/releases/v2026.1.0/index.md

 ## Major Changes

-AW-SDX 2026.1.0 is a coordinated software release of the AtlanticWave-SDX stack that strengthens multi-domain topology exchange and point-to-point L2VPN service provisioning across integrated controller environments.
-This release emphasizes interoperability through the official Topology Data Model, operational compatibility through versioned and legacy APIs, and improved robustness in topology loading, error handling, and control-plane messaging.
-Release artifacts are built and published through automated CI/CD workflows.
+AW-SDX 2026.1.0 is a coordinated software release of the AtlanticWave-SDX platform that brings together the core components used for multi-domain topology exchange and point-to-point L2VPN services across heterogeneous controller environments.
+The release focuses on consistent use of the SDX Topology Data Model, continued support for both versioned and legacy service APIs, and improved stability in topology handling, error processing, and control-plane messaging.
+Alongside the SDX Controller, SDX Local Controller (SDX-LC), Kytos-SDX, OESS-SDX, and the Path Computation Engine (PCE), this release includes SDX-MEICAN, a web-based management environment for Dynamic Circuit Networks (DCNs) that allows users to request time-bounded circuits between defined endpoints, supports NSI-based inter-domain coordination, and applies operator-defined workflows for provisioning and approval.
+The release also includes the SDX OXP Integrator, which supports mediation and interoperability at exchange points between participating controller domains.
+All release artifacts are built and published through automated GitHub Actions workflows.

 ---